uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

 # Image-based Linux summit, 5th - 6th October 2022

 The first image-based Linux summit took place on the 5th and the 6th of October, 2022.
 It was conducted as a loosely structured  The following parties were present at the summit (in no particular order):
-- Distros: Ubuntu Core, Debian, GnomeOS, Fedora CoreOS, Endless OS, Arch Linux, SuSE, Flatcar
+- Distros / Entities: Ubuntu Core, Debian, GnomeOS, Fedora CoreOS, Endless OS, Arch Linux, SuSE, Flatcar, Microsoft
-- Projects: systemd, image-builder, mkosi, TPM2 Linux subsystem / secure boot loader, bitstream, BTRFS, rpm-ostree
+- Projects: systemd, image-builder/osbuild, mkosi, tpm2-software, System Transparency, buildstream, BTRFS, rpm-ostree
-## Glossary
-- *DDI* - Discoverable Disk Image
-- *DPS* - Discovery Partition Specification
-- *MOK* - Machine Owner Key (shim)
-- *UKI* - Unified Kernel Images (sd-stub + kernel + initrd + more)
-- *BLS* - Boot Loader Specification
-- *PCR* – TPM Platform Configuration Registers
-- *TPM* – Trusted Platform Module (security chip)
-- *sysext* – System Extension Image (type of DDI that is overlayed on top of /usr/ via overlayfs and can extend the underlying OS vendor resources in a composable, immutable fashion)
-- *syscfg* – System Configuration Image (type of DDI that is overlayed on top of /etc/ via overlayfs and can extend the underlying OS' configuration in a composable, immutable fashion)
-- *SBAT* – UEFI Secure Boot Advanced Targeting

 ### Actionables and tasks
 Action items listed here can be found as **TODO #[x]** in the full meeting minutes below, with [x] being the action item number.